-Our certified organic Sumatra Mandheling comes from the the Aceh region in Northern Sumatra.
+Our Sumatra Mandheling Organic comes from the the Aceh region in Northern Sumatra.
 Mandheling refers to Sumatra’s larger, multi-region growing area that was historically occupied by local, Northern Sumatra Mandheling tribesmen.
 This lot is produced by a cooperative of small Mandheling farmers who sell their higher quality arabica directly to the regional processing mill.
 We purchase direct from the mill operators who work with us, adhering to our specifications on defects and bean size in order to provide the best quality, organic Mandheling cups to our roasters.
-The lot is 100% Typica and certified Grade 1 which is traditionally the highest grade of Sumatra coffee.
+This lot of Sumatra Mandheling Organic is 100% Typica and certified Grade 1 which is traditionally the highest grade of Sumatra coffee.

 Sumatra is the second largest island in the Republic of Indonesia and historically a major player in the world coffee trade.
 It was here along with Java, Sulawesi and Timor where Dutch colonial traders first introduced African arabica coffee trees in the 18th century.
 Since that time, those original varietals have been cross-bred and hybridized to create several, now indigenous Indonesian species like Ateng, Bergendal, Djember and TimTim.